2000 Pepsi 400

 The 2000 Pepsi 400 was the 17th stock car race of the 2000 NASCAR Winston Cup Series and the 42nd iteration of the event.
-The race was held on Saturday, July 1, 2000, in Daytona Beach, Florida at Daytona International Speedway, a 2.5 miles (4.0 km) permanent triangular-shaped superspeedway.
+The race was held on Saturday, July 1, 2000, in Daytona Beach, Florida at Daytona International Speedway, a 2.5 mi permanent triangular-shaped superspeedway.
 The race took the scheduled 160 laps to complete.
 At race's end, Jeff Burton, driving for Roush Racing, would fiercely defend the lead on the final restart with four to go to win a chaotic race.
 The win was Burton's 13th career NASCAR Winston Cup Series win and his second of the season.
 To fill out the podium, Dale Jarrett of Robert Yates Racing and Rusty Wallace of Penske-Kranefuss Racing would finish second and third, respectively.

 Background

 The layout of Daytona International Speedway, the venue where the race was held.

 Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.